The Painted Veil (novel)

 The Painted Veil is a 1925 novel by British author W. Somerset Maugham.
 The title is a reference to Percy Bysshe Shelley's 1824 sonnet, which begins "Lift not the painted veil which those who live / Call Life".

 The novel was first published in serialised form in five issues of Cosmopolitan (November 1924 – March 1925).
-Beginning in December 1924, it was serialised in the United Kingdom in eight parts in [Nash's Magazine, v.74, issue.380 (Dec.
-1924) pp10-87, then monthly until v.75, issue.387 (July 1925), pp56-72].
+Beginning in December 1924, it was serialised in the United Kingdom in eight parts in [Nash's Magazine, v.74, issue 380 (Dec.
+1924) pp.10-87, then monthly until v.75, issue 387 (July 1925), pp. 56-72].

-The biographer Richard Cordell notes that the book was influenced by Maugham's study of science and his work as a houseman at St Thomas' Hospital.
-In the preface to his book, Maugham tells how the main characters originally were called Lane, but that the names were changed to Fane, following the success of a libel case against the publishers by a Hong Kong couple with the name of Lane.
+The biographer Richard Cordell notes that the novel was influenced by Maugham's study of science and his work as a houseman at St Thomas' Hospital.
+In the preface to The Painted Veil, Maugham tells how the main characters originally were called Lane, but that the names were changed to Fane, following the success of a libel case against the publishers by a Hong Kong couple with the name of Lane.
 The couple were awarded £250.
 To avoid similar problems after A. G. M. Fletcher, the then assistant colonial secretary in Hong Kong, also threatened legal action, the name of the colony was changed to Tching-Yen.
 Later editions reverted to Hong Kong but the name Fane was kept for all editions.